This is my chronic back pain to total wellness journey.

 In this post, I’d like to share with you my experiences living with chronic mysterious back pain for 8 years, and how I finally cured myself for good.

 In the process of curing my back pain, I also (rather effortlessly and fast) managed to shed 50 pounds.
 I’ve kept almost all of this weight off for over 3 years now without any dieting, and I feel amazing.

 Hopefully, reading about my back pain experience will help you to understand your own back pain.
-Because if you have similar symptoms as the ones I had, my story may help you finally solve your own back problems.
+Because if you have similar symptoms like the ones I had, my story may help you finally solve your own back problems.

 This article is rather long and detailed to be of as much help to others who are suffering as possible.
 First I’ll discuss symptoms and what the doctors told me, then I’ll share the easy lifestyle changes I made to reclaim my health, plus plenty of resources that I hope can help you.